jasminesjlee/thesis/milestone2/scoring.md

+# Evaluation Metric Description

-The evaluation script is the file eval.py
+The evaluation script is the file "score.py".

 To run the script on a given predictions file and gold labels file, you can type the following into your terminal:
   > python score.py -p predictions_file -g goldlabels_file